Concordances of sums of alternating torus knots and their mirrors to $L$-space knots: Background

+Then, in Section~2 of Aceto-Celoria-Park~\cite{Jung}, they use these subsets to define a reduced connected sum of lens spaces.
+We follow the convention that they use to say that if $p,q\in \mathbb{Z}_{>0}$ and $\text{gcd}(p,q)=1$, then $-p/q$ surgery on the unknot yields the lens space $L(p,q)$.

-\begin{definition}[Aceto-Celoria-Park~\cite{Jung}] A connected sum of lens spaces is said to be \textit{reduced} if the following conditions are satisfied. \begin{enumerate} \item there is no summand $L(p,q)$ with $p/q\in \mathcal{R}$. \item there is no summand of the form $L(p,q) \# L(p,p-q)$; \item there is no summand of the form $L(p,q)$ with $p/q\in \mathcal{F}_n$ or $p/(p-q)\in \mathcal{F}_n$. \end{enumerate} \end{definition} While the above definition provides a general characterization of reduced connected sums of lens spaces, we shall also utilize the following propositions found in Aceto-Celoria-Park~\cite{Jung}. \begin{proposition}[Aceto-Celoria-Park~\cite{Jung}] The lens space $L(m,1)$ is reduced if and only if $m\neq 4$. \end{proposition} Define $\mathcal{L}$ to be the subgroup of the 3-dimensional $\mathbb{Q}$-homology cobordism group which is generated by lens spaces.
+\begin{definition}[Aceto-Celoria-Park~\cite{Jung}] A connected sum of lens spaces is said to be \textit{reduced} if the following conditions are satisfied. \begin{enumerate} \item there is no summand $L(p,q)$ with $p/q\in \mathcal{R}$; \item there is no summand of the form $L(p,q) \# L(p,p-q)$; \item there is no summand of the form $L(p,q)$ with $p/q\in \mathcal{F}_n$ or $p/(p-q)\in \mathcal{F}_n$. \end{enumerate} \end{definition} While the above definition provides a general characterization of reduced connected sums of lens spaces, we shall also utilize the following propositions found in Aceto-Celoria-Park~\cite{Jung}. \begin{proposition}[Aceto-Celoria-Park~\cite{Jung}] The lens space $L(m,1)$ is reduced if and only if $m\neq 4$. \end{proposition} Define $\mathcal{L}$ to be the subgroup of the 3-dimensional $\mathbb{Q}$-homology cobordism group which is generated by lens spaces.
 Then the following propositions hold from Aceteo-Celoria-Park~\cite{Jung}. \begin{proposition}[Aceto-Celoria-Park~\cite{Jung}] For any $Y\in \mathcal{L}$, there exists a unique (up to orientation preserving diffeomorphism), reduced, possibly empty, connected sum of lens spaces $L_Y$ which is $\mathbb{Q}$-homology cobordant to $Y$.
-Moreover, any non-reduced connected sum of lens spaces $L$ that is $\mathbb{Q}$-homology cobordant to $L_Y$ satisfies $\lvert H_1(L;\mathbb{Z}) \rvert > \lvert H_1 (L_Y;\mathbb{Z})\rvert$. \end{proposition} Now that the existence of such a reduced connected sum of lens spaces is established, Aceto-Celoria-Park~\cite{Jung} establish the following statements, which we make use of in the proofs of our main results. \begin{proposition}[Aceto-Celoria-Park~\cite{Jung}] For any $Y\in \mathcal{L}$, let $L_Y$ be the reduced connected sum of lens spaces $\mathbb{Q}$-homology cobordant to $Y$.
+Moreover, any non-reduced connected sum of lens spaces $L$ that is $\mathbb{Q}$-homology cobordant to $L_Y$ satisfies $\lvert H_1(L;\mathbb{Z}) \rvert > \lvert H_1 (L_Y;\mathbb{Z})\rvert$. \end{proposition} Now that the existence of such a reduced connected sum of lens spaces is established, Aceto-Celoria-Park~\cite{Jung} establish the following statements, which we make use of in the proofs of our main results.

+\begin{proposition}[Aceto-Celoria-Park~\cite{Jung}] For any $Y\in \mathcal{L}$, let $L_Y$ be the reduced connected sum of lens spaces $\mathbb{Q}$-homology cobordant to $Y$.
 Then there is an injection

 In particular, $\left | H_1(L_Y;\mathbb{Z}) \right |$ divides $\left | H_1(Y;\mathbb{Z}) \right |$. \end{proposition}